lmcai/Orobanchaceae_comparative_mitome/README.md

 # Orobanchaceae_comparative_mitome
 Scripts used in the comparative genome study of mitochondrial genome evolution in the parasitic Orobanchaceae

 Citation: Recombination and retroprocessing in broomrapes reveal a universal roadmap for mitochondrial evolution in heterotrophic plants.
-L., Cai, J.C., Havird, R.K., Jansen.
+L., Cai, J.C., Havird, R.K., Jansen. biorxiv. doi: https://doi.org/10.1101/2025.02.14.637881

 Reach out to Liming Cai (daybreak.chua@gmail.com) for any questions